 You’ll soon notice that these much-appreciated desserts mostly feature rosewater, saffron, almonds, and cardamoms as the star of the show.
 Simple yet delicate and absolutely tasty, it’s a doddle for any home cook to whip up these dishes at home.

 If you’re a die-hard sweet tooth, you’re in for a real treat.
-In this post, we’re taking an exotic culinary trip through the best Iranian desserts and figure out how to make and serve them to please a crowd in no time.
+In this post, we’re taking an exotic culinary trip through the best desserts from the culinary world of Iran.
+Let’s also figure out how to make and serve them to please a crowd in no time.

 Whenever you’re ready, scroll down to find your next favorite sweet treat for tonight’s dinner!